Tulameen: Railway

-On the east side of the Tulameen pass over the Hope mountains, the eastward flowing stream was commonly known as Railroad Creek by 1901, indicating a potential railway route.
-That summer, Edgar Dewdney conducted a government survey for such a line via Railroad pass and Otter Flat.
-In 1902, on completing his surveys of alternative east–west routes over the passes (namely Allison (longest), Coquihalla, and Railroad (shortest), Dewdney rejected all of them in favour of a diversion via Spences Bridge.

-In August 1909, the Vancouver, Victoria and Eastern Railway (VV&E), a Great Northern Railway (GN) subsidiary, was seriously contemplating a tunnel beneath Railroad pass.
-The new route was to diverge at Otter Flat from the Otter Creek proposal.
-Veering westward, the line would follow the Tulameen River, Eagle Creek, and an 8 mi tunnel.
-A temporary line could be built during the expected five-year construction period.
-The track would emerge at Dewdney Creek in the Coquihalla Valley.
-The tunnel route option appeared uncertain by late September and was considered an indefinite possibility by late December.

-A hospital existed during the railway construction.
-Following tardy progress, when the northwestward advance of the VV&E rail head from Princeton reached Tulameen in May 1913, passenger and freight service by construction train commenced.
-By August 1914, the rails had extended only 2 mi northwestward toward Brookmere, where the last spike was driven that October.
-The Kettle Valley Railway (KV), a Canadian Pacific Railway (CP) subsidiary announced the station name as Tulameen.
-When scheduled CP service via Tulameen and Spences Bridge to the coast began in June 1915, GN handed over all general freight and passenger traffic northwest of Princeton to the KV.
-That month, GN erected the station building.

 In 1931, a 13 ft high log loading platform was installed at the station.

 In 1991, the remainder of the abandoned track southeast of Spences Bridges was lifted.

 Lying to the east, the former railway right-of-way has been converted to the Kettle Valley Rail Trail segment of the Trans Canada Trail.
 Following the 2021 Pacific Northwest floods, at least five washouts of the trail between Princeton and Tulameen require extensive reconstruction.

 Forestry

 In 1910, the Tulameen Lumber Co was established.
 That year, Columbia Coal and Coke purchased the sawmill to provide lumber for construction activities at Coalmont and the mine.

 In 1942, Tulameen Sawmills was established.
 From 1947, the Squelch and Son mill was producing rough lumber.
 In 1949, a sawdust fire was contained.

 Logging dominated the local economy.
 During the 1950s, the Squelch mill was the main industry for the community.
 In 1959, strong winds almost blew apart the tie and planing mill at Manning.

 A National Forest Products mill operated at Tulameen in the early 1960s.